icclab/ceph-objectstore-broker-boshrelease/README.md

 `ceph-objectstorage-broker.yml` file.
 Please note that the `displayName` and `quotaMB` fields in the metadata of each plan are **required**.

 You are also recommended to ensure the source code of the broker is updated to the latest version, which you can do by running `git submodule update --remote`.
 Once you are ready to deploy you can do so by `./deploy.sh my-deployment-name`.
+Remember that the supplied deployment name must match the name in the manifest.